LucDupAtGitHub/PDBP/README.md

  - `writing` is a more complex version of `` `w>-->u` `` that does the actual writing.
  - the first `write` is a less complex version of `writing`
- - the second `write` is a specific one that will be explained later in the next section
+ - the second specific `write` is one that will be explained later in the next section

 ### `WritingTransformer`